hutooo/hutooo/README.md

 <b> 💡 &nbsp; I’m a magician who like to explore new technologies, think about interesting or whimsical questions.</b>

-<b> ✨ &nbsp; I'm constantly extract magic from Computer Science, Mathematics, Music and Coffee.</b>
+<b> ✨ &nbsp; I'm constantly extract magic from Computer Science, Mathematics and Philosophy.</b>

 <b> 🌀 &nbsp; I'm also a Pokémon Trainer.
 Chance a Pokémon battle!!~</b>